 Finally, consider the reputation and track record of the vendor offering the software.
 You want a provider that knows your industry inside-out and has built their solutions based on hands-on experience and a firm understanding of the challenges you face.
 It’s also best if they have a history of successful implementations for organizations like your own.

 Getting Inventory Management Right with an Aptean ERP

 We’ll conclude with a brief discussion of ERP systems and how those that include dedicated inventory management features are the ideal software solution for manufacturing and distribution businesses engaged in digital transformation, as well as what sets Aptean’s ERP offerings apart.
 You could choose one of the aforementioned standalone inventory platforms, but you’d be missing out on several key benefits.

 For example, ERP products have more than just purpose-built tools for inventory management—advanced systems also include modules for traceability, regulatory compliance, purchasing, sales and order fulfillment, as well as recipe, formula and bill of materials management.
 Just as crucially, they bring all of your organization’s data into one easily accessible interface, giving you a “single source of truth” from which you can make informed decisions on the fly.

-Aptean’s ERPs for food and beverage, distribution, and process and industrial manufacturing are all built on decades of collective industry knowledge and an in-depth understanding of the challenges that specialized operations face.
+Aptean’s ERPs for food and beverage, distribution, fashion and apparel, and process and industrial manufacturing are all built on decades of collective industry knowledge and an in-depth understanding of the challenges that specialized operations face.
 They come packed with robust out-of-the-box features purposefully designed to suit the demands of today’s fast-paced business landscape.